1033 Excess Property Program Overview

 Under Section 1033 of the National Defense Authorization Act of 1997, the Secretary of Defense may transfer to State and Local Agencies property determined suitable for law enforcement activities from the Department of Defense (DoD).
 The Georgia 1033 Program enables Georgia Law Enforcement agencies to participate in this program and acquire DoD excess equipment to support law enforcement activities under the Federal Guidelines 10.U.S.C.
 2576a.

 FEPMIS accounts must be active if you have property.
-You must log-in at least once a week, if not your account will get lock after 60 days.
+You must log-in at least once every 60 days.
+If not, your account will lock.

 Annual certifications are due every year between October 1 through October 31.
 You must go to the Certification que and certify all property in the que.

 Receipt all property issued, in FEPMIS, with 24hours of receipt of the property to include photos.
 If property is not receipted, LEA will be suspended until all property has been receipted.